 A frost-hardy variety, ‘Wasabi’ likes to grow in the spring, summer, and fall.
 It takes a little longer to germinate than other varieties, so don’t be alarmed if seedlings don’t poke through the soil right away.

-‘Wasabi’ takes 10-12 days to germinate.
+‘Wasabi’ takes 10 to 12 days to germinate.
 But you can harvest the spoon-shaped leaves four to five weeks later.
 Yum!

-Get 500 seeds for this piquant palate pleaser today from David’s Garden Seeds via Amazon.
+Get 500 seeds for this piquant palate pleaser today from the Park Seed Store via Amazon.

 9. Wild Rocket

 For a slim, almost weedy-looking plant that packs a bold flavor, try ‘Wild Rocket.’
 This perennial cultivar even grows like a weed, reaching skyscraper-esque heights of 20 inches at maturity.

 Boasting a stronger flavor than its tamer twin, ‘Rocket,’ ‘Wild Rocket’ is a perfect substitute for basil in any pesto recipe – like this one from our sister site, Foodal.